OmarAkram-VG/GISaApp/README.md

  | API Endpoint                    | Details                                                                                 |
    | --------------------------- | --------------------------------------------------------------------------------------- |
    | `GET /dataset`               | List all locations in the database as a GeoJson             |

+-All Docker Images are fine except for the geodjango image it does not seem to have a fixed behaviour.
+-A GeoJSON file is provided if you want to use it in the DB or import it.
+-The DB docker instance has postgis extension enabled it is enabled by the default postgres user.
+-The frontend and the backend have different docker files -docker-compose up for each application.